'Don't help elect Trump': Heckler interrupts Howard Schultz book tour event

 "I’m not running a primary race on Twitter” he said.

-Democrats were apoplectic about Schultz's proposed independent bid, saying all it would do was improve chances for Trump to win re-election.
+Democrats were apoplectic about Schultz's proposed independent bid, saying all it would do is improve Trump's re-election chances.
 Former New York City mayor and fellow billionaire businessman Michael Bloomberg, who is considering a Democratic presidential bid of his own and has flirted with independent runs in the past, offered strong criticism on Monday.

 "Given the strong pull of partisanship and the realities of the electoral college system, there is no way an independent can win," Bloomberg said in a statement.
 "That is truer today than ever before."